algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 For 1-3 products, the chatbot can provide a side-by-side comparison of the main characteristics of the items using all the product data available, including description and metafields.

 For a large number of products, the chatbot can provide a summary of the main characteristics of all the returned items.

-[Video of comparison in action, showing detailed and broad comparison]

 ## Setup